 Where does this A Level Spanish course lead?

 Students in recent years have gone to university, studying languages by themselves or combined with other subjects, such as business, management, law, administration, ICT, engineering, international marketing and journalism.
 The choice is endless!
+In 2021 a student gained a place in Oxford to study Spanish after lots of support and preparation by the Spanish department.

 Course Entry Requirements